 Make sure you have the following with you before making your way to the DMV:

-- A valid ID
+- A valid ID;

-- All documents required by the DMV (which varies from state to state)
+- All documents required by the DMV (which varies from state to state);

-- Proof of insurance
+- Proof of insurance;

-- Proof of inspection (if applicable)
+- Proof of inspection (if applicable);

 You can complete the title transfer and registration process in one go.
 Some states offer online appointments or online applications for convenience.
 Review everything to ensure all document details—such as the vehicle specifications and the odometer reading—are recorded correctly before you submit them.

 You should also check your state requirements regarding notarizing the bill of sale.
-Some states, such as Maryland and West Virginia, require the bill of sale to be notarized when certain conditions of the transaction or the vehicle are met.
+Some states, such as Maryland and West Virginia, require the bill of sale to be notarized when certain conditions are met.
+Considering that notarization is generally recommended, you might as well get your bill of sale notarized for enhanced legal credibility, required or not.

 If the purchase is out-of-state, follow your (the buyer’s) state requirements, as the vehicle will eventually be registered in your state.